Book 12

 C) Which of these sentences are true (T) and which are false (F)?

-3. There were a lot of Poes in the telephone book.
+- There were ten people named Poe in the telephone book. ________